What to Keep and When to Declutter Makeup, Skincare, Appliances and More

 Sure, a yogurt might stay fresh for a week or so, but how about mascara, soap, tampons, and cleaning supplies?
 You might think they don’t have an expiry date, but they do in fact do.
 Even if you might not have even opened them yet.

-Here’s what you need to know, what to keep, and what to toss the next time you take your bathroom inventory and declutter beauty products.
+Here’s what you need to know, what to keep, and what to toss the next time you take your bathroom inventory and do a makeup declutter.
 Let’s dive in!

 Acne treatments tend to contain benzoyl peroxide or salicylic acid, which can both deteriorate rather quickly.
-Check the dates on your products and toss them if they’re old.
+If you’re going to declutter beauty products, be sure to check the dates on your products and toss them if they’re old.
 They’ll typically only have a shelf life of around four to six months.

 To keep your scalp and hair healthy, a good rule of thumb is to replace your hairbrush once a year.
 Even when you regularly clean your brush, it builds up a ton of sebum and bacteria you can’t entirely get out of it.
 Plus, bristles wear down and can be hard on your mane.